Linsanity81/TileableShell/README.md

   1. Obtain the base mesh by parameterizing the surface using the as-rigid-as-possible (ARAP) algorithm [Liu et al. 2008] and then mapping a 2D tessellation with convex polygons onto the surface.
 This process can be done by using the following group of buttons.
 You can find the input surfaces and tile patterns in */data/Model* and */data/TilePattern*, respectively.

   &emsp;`Scalar`  Specify the scalar of the input tile pattern.
+Users can use keyboard `M` and `N` to scale up / down the tile pattern interactively.

   &emsp;`RotAngle` Specify the rotation angle of the input tile pattern.
+Users can use keyboard `U` and `I` to rotate the tile pattern interactively.

   &emsp;`Read` Load the input surface.